 Chameleon Creator was built to be an alternative to the plain, vanilla eLearning authoring tools currently available to creators on the market today.

 We believe beautiful, engaging and rapid eLearning content can be accessible to all without the use of a developer.
-To help in the initial stages of developing your eLearning content, we have put together these 6 essential points to consider before you jump in to start building your modules.
+To help in the initial stages of building your modules, we have put together an essential checklist for designing eLearning content.

 1. Identify the learning problems and barriers.